 During the programme

-The curriculum is largely based on the demands and challenges of real-world situations.
-This means you will be able to work on genuine, data-driven solutions based on your passions, interests, and expertise.
-In this setting, you quickly develop a good sense of what you have to offer as a digital creative, as well as how to position yourself within a multidisciplinary team of professionals.
+The curriculum is based on the demands and challenges of the professional field.
+This means you can work on genuine, data-driven solutions based on your passions, personal interests, and (domain) expertise.
+In this setting, you quickly develop a good sense of what you have to offer as a data-driven designer and how to position yourself within a multidisciplinary team of professionals.

 Content of the Master Data-Driven Design